HL7/fhir-saner/input/pagecontent/architecture.md

 <!-- ![Hospital Pushes To Public Health Agency's External Storage](HospitalPushToPublicHealthStorage.svg) -->

-## Deployment
+### Deployment
 System components are designed such that they can be individually deployed and configured.

-The following diagrams depict several different deployments with different responsibilties owned by a Hospital or Public Health Agency
+The following diagrams depict several different deployments with different responsibilities owned by a Hospital or Public Health Agency

-### Hospital Supported Infrastructure
+#### Hospital Supported Infrastructure
 <div>
 {%include HospitalPushToExternalStorageAdaptedToPullAPI-0.svg%}
 <div>
 <!-- ![Hospital Supported Infrastructure](HospitalPushToExternalStorageAdaptedToPullAPI-0.svg) -->

-### Middle of the Road
+#### Middle of the Road
 <div>
 {%include HospitalPushToExternalStorageAdaptedToPullAPI-1.svg%}
 <div>
 <!-- ![Middle of the Road](HospitalPushToExternalStorageAdaptedToPullAPI-1.svg) -->

-### Public Health Supported Infrastructure
+#### Public Health Supported Infrastructure
 <div>
 {%include HospitalPushToExternalStorageAdaptedToPullAPI-2.svg%}
 <div>